-- multiple forms of impact at one location (e.g. the nearest sensitive receiver will probably be impacted by noise, dust, air quality, traffic, land acquisition etc.) - a form of impact occurring at a number of locations (e.g. noise impacts will occur at a number of construction sites and along transport routes - this type of cumulative impact should feature in the relevant sub-section 3 Environmental Values) - an environmental value being impacted at several locations or by a number of forms of impact (e.g. water quality will be effected by construction activities at a number of locations, by habitat change (river to dam) and by operational activities (such as downstream flow regime change) - the potentially counter-active effects of negative and positive impacts (e.g. loss of income to the local region from loss of agricultural land may be offset by enhanced agricultural productivity elsewhere, or locally by economic benefits derived from construction phase expenditure).
+- multiple forms of impact at one location (e.g. the nearest sensitive receiver will probably be impacted by noise, dust, air quality, traffic, land acquisition etc.) - a form of impact occurring at a number of locations (e.g. noise impacts will occur at a number of construction sites and along transport routes-this type of cumulative impact should be identified in the relevant sub-sections of Sections 3, 4 and 5) - an environmental value being impacted at several locations or by a number of forms of impact e.g. water quality will be effected by construction activities at a number of locations, by habitat change (river to dam) and by operational activities (such as downstream flow regime change) - the potentially counter-active effects of negative and positive impacts (e.g. loss of income to the local region from loss of agricultural land may be offset by enhanced agricultural productivity elsewhere, or locally by economic benefits derived from construction phase expenditure).